 This Baked Brown Rice Risotto is based on a recipe from Ina Garten.
 I made enough changes that I thought I’d share it with you today.
 It’s incredibly easy and it’s a nice option for a dinner party or meal with a wide range of ages.
 It’s soft enough for newer eaters, features toddler-friendly ingredients including peas, rice, and Parmesan, and yet it’s delicious enough for parents to enjoy.
 (It goes really well with white wine!)
 You can also make it ahead of time and warm it right before dinner, so it’s a stress-free entree option.

-1. Preheat the oven to 350 degrees F. Add the rice and 7 cups of the chicken stock to a 3 1/2-4 quart baking dish.
-Cover and bake for 45 minutes or until most of the liquid is absorbed.
+- Preheat the oven to 375 degrees F. Add the rice and chicken stock to a 2 or 3 quart baking dish.
+Cover with foil tightly and bake for 30 minutes.

 Use vegetable stock to make the dish vegetarian.